I'm at CHA helping my friend Kim (who own an LSS) shop. This is what I posted on my own

 vibe, they were great about pointing out things you'd like and not hard

-selling the stuff you didn't like. - The salesperson totals your bill and you pay.
+- The salesperson totals your bill and you pay.

 - You get a receipt and walk on to the next booth.